microsoft/power-platform-terraform-quickstarts/bootstrap/tenant-configuration/README.md

 * You have already completed the [bootstrap](../bootstrap/README.md) steps
 * You are logged into the Azure CLI with credentials that have:
   * Owner role on the Azure subscription
   * Global Administrator or User Administrator role on the Azure AD tenant
 * You are logged into GitHub with credentials that have admin access to the repository

 ## Resources Created

-* An app registration and service principal for managaing Power Platform resources
+* An app registration and service principal for managing Power Platform resources
 * Permissions for the service principal
   * Licensing.BillingPolicies.ReadWrite
   * Licensing.BillingPolicies.Read